VeritasTrial/ac215_VeritasTrial/README.md

 ## Finetuning Results

-We finetuned the Gemini 1.5 Flash model with 29,800 messages (15,764,259 tokens) and 3 epochs.
+We finetuned the Gemini 1.5 Flash model (gemini-1.5-flash-002) with 29,800 messages (15,764,259 tokens) and 3 epochs.
+The learing rate muliplier is 0.1 and the adapter size is 4.
+No sample is too long to be truncated.
 The training metrics during the supervised finetuning progress are as follows:

 <p align="center">
   <img width="300" alt="Total loss" src="https://github.com/user-attachments/assets/8ba85aaa-2f71-4f84-bbc5-7758b57edeed">